tokenlens

 Why Tokenlens?

-• Consistent metadata: Works with dynamic catalogs such as OpenRouter and models.dev, plus local fixture data.
+• Consistent metadata: Works with dynamic catalogs such as OpenRouter, models.dev, and Vercel AI Gateway, plus local fixture data.

 • Usage normalization: Understands common SDK payloads (OpenAI, Anthropic, Vercel AI SDK LanguageModelV2, etc.).